Michael-Simon inequality for anisotropic energies close to the area via multilinear Kakeya-type bounds: Acknowledgements

 \section{Acknowledgements}

 As already mentioned, this paper uses many ideas due to Frederick J.\ Almgren Jr. The authors are very grateful to Jean Taylor, who shared with them the unpublished manuscript of Almgren.
+They also wish to thank William Cooperman and Adolfo Arroyo-Rabasa for identifying an issue in an earlier draft, which prompted a more general formulation of \cref{main.tw.intro}.
 A.P.'s research is funded by the European Research Council (ERC) through StG 101165368 ``MAGNETIC''.
 G.D.P.'s research is funded by the European Research Council (ERC) through CoG 101169953 ``RISE''.\footnote{Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.}